Ylaaan/YNR/Virtualisation/Containers/Docker/Dockerfile.md

 This is not included in the execution of the file.

-### Multiline
+### Multi line

-You can use the backslash to make multinline commands.
+You can use the backslash to make multi line commands.

 ```dockerfile
 RUN echo this is \